flutter/website/ui-performance/index.md

   faster on simulators than real devices, and some are slower.
 * Debug mode enables additional checks (such as asserts) that don’t run in profile or release builds, and these checks can be expensive.
-  This is why debug mode is also called "slow mode."
+  This is why debug mode is sometimes called "slow mode."
 * Debug mode also executes code in a different way than release mode.
   The debug build compiles the Dart code "just in time" (also called JIT) as the app runs, but profile and release builds are pre-compiled to native